Chapter 6 review questions

 4. Both ethical hacking and red teaming involve authorized security testing.
 What is the primary objective that distinguishes a red team exercise from a standard ethical hacking engagement?
 Answer: The primary objective of a red team exercise is to test the organization's overall detection and response capabilities, whereas a standard ethical hack focuses on finding and fixing technical vulnerabilities.

-5. The lesson introduces the concept of a "purple team" as an overlap between red and blue teams.
+5. The discussion introduces the concept of a "purple team" as an overlap between red and blue teams.
 What is the fundamental purpose of purple teaming?
 Answer: The fundamental purpose of purple teaming is to facilitate collaboration and communication between the attackers (red team) and defenders (blue team) in order to maximize improvement of the organization's security posture.

 Defensive cybersecurity technologies